OP 67.01: Campus Mail Services

 (a) MailTech will keep sufficient postage funds in its licensed postage meters and business mail permits granted by the USPS to ensure prompt mailing.

-(d) Use of this postage for personal reasons or by non-official entities is prohibited.
+(c) Use of this postage for personal reasons or by non-official entities is prohibited.
 Individuals and private organizations may purchase postage from Copy/Mail, located at the Student Union Building.
-TTU Federal Credit Union also sells books of stamps for members only.

 (3) Preparation of Outgoing Domestic Mail

-(c) Move update/address endorsements must appear on all pre-sorted Texas Tech University outgoing domestic U.S. first-class mail, as stipulated by the USPS.
+(c) Address endorsements must appear on all pre-sorted Texas Tech University outgoing domestic USPS first-class mail, as stipulated by the USPS.
 This information will ensure the quality of departmental mailing lists as well as ensure the best possible postage rates.
 MailTech will apply an endorsement when the mail is metered.

-(1) All outgoing international mail must be addressed with a distinct country of destination spelled out in English and in its entirety.
+(1) All outgoing international mail and shipments must be addressed with a distinct country of destination spelled out in English and in its entirety.
 Abbreviations or initials must not be used.

 f.
 Commercial Carrier and Overnight Shipments

-(1) MailTech maintains accounts with Federal Express (FedEx) and United Parcel Service (UPS).
-Departments may send express shipments to MailTech for consignment or request a pickup directly from the carrier.
-Direct pickup will require a completed airbill obtained from MailTech or the MailTech website, which must contain a valid FOP account number or shipping document, along with delivery information.
+(1) MailTech maintains accounts with FedEx, United Parcel Service (UPS), and DHL.
+Departments may send commercial carrier shipments to MailTech for consignment or request a pickup directly from the carrier.
+Direct pickup will require a completed shipping label or completed shipping form obtained from the MailTech website.
+Shipping forms must contain a valid FOP number and necessary shipping documents, along with address and service information.
 Direct pickups may incur an additional pickup charge from the carrier.

-(2) Any shipment of hazardous material under a MailTech-maintained commercial carrier account must be coordinated at least 24 hours in advance to ensure proper packaging and labeling.
-Hazardous shipments not coordinated in advance will be held to allow for appropriate screening.
-No direct pickup of hazardous commercial carrier shipments on MailTech accounts is authorized unless prior approval is given and a MailTech representative examines the shipment for packaging and labeling on site.
-The sender must notify the Office of Environmental Health & Safety as forms must be filled before shipments are consigned to MailTech.
+(2) Any shipment of biological or chemical materials under a MailTech-maintained commercial carrier account must be coordinated at least 24 hours in advance to ensure proper packaging and labeling.
+Biological or chemical shipments not coordinated in advance will be held to allow for appropriate screening.
+The sender must notify the Office of Environmental Health & Safety, as forms must be filled out before shipments are consigned to MailTech, in accordance with OP 60.13, Hazardous Materials Shipping.

-The United States government rigidly prescribes standards for documenting and labeling hazardous material shipments, and failure to comply can result in stiff federal penalties.
+The United States government and other authorities rigidly prescribe standards for documenting and labeling biological or chemical material shipments, and failure to comply can result in stiff federal penalties.
 NO EXEMPTION TO THESE PROCEDURES CAN BE MADE.

 g.
 Business Reply Mail